Ajayjam97/AzureWork/README.md

  3. In the project directory in VS Code, right click on the Docker file & select build image.
 Go to the Docker icon in VS Code & run the image that was created. <br>
  4. Now we are running a container based on the image that we created.
 Connect to Azure Container Registery & create an ACR registery.  <br>
  5. Right click on the image/latest in VS Code & select push to push the image to the newly created ACR registery. <br>
+ 6. Go to Home > Kubernetes Services to set up Kubernetes Cluster.
+Select the ACR registery created by you in integration section.
+Review & Create. <br>

  <li>Azure Functions</li>